ng-Classic/ng-classic/aio/content/guide/doc-prepare-to-edit.md

-# Prepare to edit Angular Classicdocumentation
+# Prepare to edit Angular Classic documentation

-This topic describes the steps that prepare your local computer to edit and submit Angular Classicdocumentation.
+This topic describes the steps that prepare your local computer to edit and submit Angular Classic documentation.

 <div class="alert is-important">

 **IMPORTANT**: <br />
-To submit changes to the Angular Classicdocumentation, you must have:
+To submit changes to the Angular Classic documentation, you must have:

 *   A [GitHub][GithubMain] account
 *   A signed [Contributor License Agreement][GithubAngularAngularBlobMainContributingSigningTheCla]